protontypes/open-sustainable-technology/docs/BUSINESS.md

 * [Imagine H2O](https://www.imagineh2o.org/) - Empowering people to develop and deploy innovation to solve water challenges globally.
 * [Bethnal Green Ventures](https://bethnalgreenventures.com/) - We invest in ambitious founders using technology to tackle big social and environmental problems that aim to radically improve millions of lives.
 * [Cleantech Open](https://www.cleantechopen.org/en/) - Has trained over 1600 early-stage clean technology startup entrepreneurs through its annual business accelerator.
+* [Silicon Climate](https://www.siliconclimate.org/) - Silicon Climate is a non-profit that empowers entrepreneurs to build and scale bold tech solutions in the fight against climate change.
+* [Startup Climate Action](https://www.startupclimateaction.com/) - A challenge-driven initiative by Sting and Norrsken aiming to create more fast-growing startups that contribute innovative and scalable solutions to combat climate change.
+* [Climate Founders](https://www.climatefounders.com/)  - Our mission is to empower these outlier individuals to become successful climate founders.

 ## Investment and Banking